mhvis/solar/README.md

 ## Features

 * View inverter data
-* Upload to PVOutput.org, data is aggregated for multiple inverters
+* Upload to PVOutput.org
 * Publish to MQTT broker

 The following features are not implemented but can be easily implemented upon request:

 * Filter inverter based on IP or serial number
+* Support for multiple PVOutput.org systems

 ## Requirements